datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 * deviations away from the central value are equally likely in both directions
 * the frequency of these deviations away form the central value occurs at the same rate on either side of the central value.

-Taking a look at the `sleep_total` variable within our example dataset, we see that the data are somehat normal; however, they aren't entirely symmetric.
+Taking a look at the `sleep_total` variable within our example dataset, we see that the data are somewhat normal; however, they aren't entirely symmetric.

 ```r
 ggplot(df, aes(sleep_total)) +